The Solicitors Regulation Authority (SRA) Standards and Regulations replace the SRA Handbook from 25 November 2019.

 - what your employer needs to know – for example, making sure your work is included in its insurance policy, since it’s vicariously liable for your actions

-The SRA has created guidance for solicitors thinking about working outside a regulated law firm, to help them adapt to the Standards and Regulations.
+The SRA has created guidance for solicitors thinking about working outside a regulated law firm.

 Read our practice note on freelance solicitors